kamrullab/elitegen/README.md

 - **CVC Detection**: Auto-detects CVC length based on BIN patterns
 - **Card Type Recognition**: Identifies American Express, Visa, Mastercard, etc.
 - **Real-time Formatting**: Visual card number formatting as you type
+- **Money Toggle Logic**: Currency/balance only included if toggle ON and values selected
+- **Date Toggle Default**: Date toggle ON by default with Random month/year fallback
+## 🔌 BIN Information APIs

+- **Primary (BD-first)**: Tries `Kiron` BIN API first; if country is BANGLADESH, uses that data
+- **Fallback**: Falls back to Vercel BIN API for non-BD and as backup
+- **Unified Display**: Data normalized to show BIN, Brand, Type, Level, Country, Country Code, Currency, Issuer
+- **Copy**: One-click copy of all BIN info values

+Note: Upstream URLs are lightly obfuscated in client using Base64.
+This hides them in source view, but browser Network tab will still show request URLs.
+Use a server-side proxy to fully hide upstream endpoints.

+### API Obfuscation (Client)
+- Endpoints are encoded with Base64 and decoded at runtime (e.g., via `atob`)
+- Prevents casual scraping of raw URLs from source
+- Does not provide security; use server-side for secrets and rate limits

+### Error Handling & Timeouts
+- 10s request timeout with graceful cancel
+- Friendly messages for 400/5xx/network/CORS/local-file scenarios
+- Local-file guidance when run without a server

 ## 📄 Pages

 - **Home** (`index.html`) — Main generator interface
 - **About** (`about.html`) — Project information, team, terms
 - **Contact** (`contact.html`) — Contact information and support
+ - Dedicated SEO metadata across pages; favicon fixes included

 ## 🎨 Customization